Unions with UNIONS: Using galaxy-galaxy lensing to probe galaxy mergers: Results and Discussion

 Moreover, these best-fitting concentrations are somewhat smaller than those predicted from simulations.
 For instance, our concentrations are not consistent with the \citet{Duffy2008} concentration-mass relation (hereafter Duffy08), which predicts concentrations of 6.58 and 6.91 for halo masses equal to the best-fitting \mhalo of the post-mergers and controls, respectively.
 These correspond to discrepancies of $\approx\,$2.1$\sigma$ for the post-mergers and $\approx\,$3.2$\sigma$ for the controls.
 One possible explanation is that Duffy08 is calibrated using dark matter only (DMO) simulations, but baryonic feedback in galaxies pushes mass out to larger radii, thereby decreasing concentrations relative to Duffy08 \citep{Duffy2010, Shao2023}.

-When feedback is included, \citet{Duffy2010} show that the concentration of a galaxy's DM component decreases by about 15 per cent compared to an equivalent DMO simulation with no feedback, so we might expect $c\approx6.91\times0.85\approx5.87$ for the DM component.
+When feedback is included, \citet{Duffy2010} show that the concentration of a galaxy's DM component decreases by about 15\% compared to an equivalent DMO simulation with no feedback, so we might expect $c\approx6.91\times0.85\approx5.87$ for the DM component.
 There is more to the story, however, as our lensing measurements are sensitive to not only the DM but also the gas in our samples.
-The mass in $\mhalo\sim4\times10^{12}\Msun$ galaxies consists of $\approx\,$85 per cent DM, $\approx\,$2 per cent stars, and $\approx\,$13 per cent gas.
+The mass in $\mhalo\sim4\times10^{12}\Msun$ galaxies consists of $\approx\,$85\% DM, $\approx\,$2\% stars, and $\approx\,$13\% gas.
 It is this gas that is pushed out to large radii by feedback, so the concentration of the combined DM and gas will be even lower than DM alone.